 Dimensions (Metric): 276.86 cm X 111.76 cm X 0.2032 cm

 Credit Line: Gift of Joe McNally through the generous support of the Greek Orthodox Archdiocese of America.
 Courtesy, Ellen Prince, Inc. © Joe McNally.

 His Eminence Archbishop Demetrios, Primate of the Greek Orthodox Church in America

 The St. Nicholas Greek Orthodox Church was located at 155 Cedar Street, near the southwest corner of the World Trade Center site.
-The church was the only building not part of the original World Trade Center complex to be completely destroyed by the collapse of the Twin Towers.
+The church was the only building that was not part of the original World Trade Center complex to be destroyed completely by the collapse of the Twin Towers.